 The virtual learning platform and the platform for institution management as well as investments in ICT equipment, with improved features for learning and entertainment.

 During the COVID-19 pandemic, partner and non-partner institutions were and are supported through MesoVET platform and teachers’ capacitation in using the platform.
 Teachers were also trained for the development of digital materials.
 The number of the users of the platform multiplied, reaching 7230 users by the end of 2020.

 Teachers trained by the industry

 Trainings in: development of digital teaching materials, online teaching planning and implementation, electric vehicles, tour guides, insurance, Smart Home, CISCO courses, digital marketing, Alfaweb, annual planning, video pedagogy, website maintenance, etc.

 More efficient educational plans

-Better and strategic management of schools
+Better and strategic institutional management